-Aortic aneurysms are age-linked aortic dilations that progress silently and carry high rupture mortality.
+Aortic aneurysms are age-linked aortic dilations that progress silently and carry high mortality rates following rupture.
 Immune cells are recognized drivers of aneurysm pathogenesis.
 Clonal hematopoiesis is an age-related expansion of somatically mutated hematopoietic stem cells that reshapes immune function and contributes to diverse age-associated diseases.
 However, its contribution to aneurysm pathogenesis remains unclear.
-In this study, targeted ultradeep sequencing of patient specimens revealed a high prevalence of clonal hematopoiesis-associated mutations that correlated with faster aneurysm expansion.
-Thus, we modeled clonal hematopoiesis by competitively transplanting Tet2-deficient bone marrow into ApoE-knockout mice and induced aneurysms with angiotensin II.
-Tet2-clonal hematopoiesis mice developed significantly greater aortic dilation than controls.
-Interestingly, Tet2-deficient macrophages adopted an ACP5-positive, osteoclast-like state and produced more MMP9.
+In this study, targeted ultradeep sequencing of patient specimens revealed a high prevalence of clonal hematopoiesis–associated mutations that correlated with faster aneurysm expansion.
+Thus, we modeled clonal hematopoiesis by competitively transplanting ten-eleven translocation 2–deficient (Tet2-deficient) bone marrow into apoliprotein E–KO (Apoe-KO) mice and induced aneurysms with angiotensin II.
+Mice with Tet2 clonal hematopoiesis developed significantly greater aortic dilation than did controls.
+Interestingly, Tet2-deficient macrophages adopted an acid phosphatase 5, tartrate resistant (ACP5+), osteoclast-like state and produced more matrix metalloproteinase 9 (MMP9).
 Both genetic and pharmacological inhibition of osteoclast-like differentiation suppressed the Tet2-mediated aneurysmal growth in vivo.
-Thus, Tet2-driven clonal hematopoiesis accelerates aortic aneurysm progression through MMP9-producing osteoclast-like macrophages and therefore represents a tractable therapeutic axis.
+Thus, Tet2-driven clonal hematopoiesis accelerated aortic aneurysm progression through MMP9-producing, osteoclast-like macrophages and therefore represents a tractable therapeutic axis.

 Jun Yonekawa, Yoshimitsu Yura, Junmiao Luo, Katsuhiro Kato, Shuta Ikeda, Yohei Kawai, Tomoki Hattori, Ryotaro Okamoto, Mari Kizuki, Emiri Miura-Yura, Keita Horitani, Kyung-Duk Min, Takuo Emoto, Hiroshi Banno, Mikito Takefuji, Kenneth Walsh, Toyoaki Murohara